raystack/meteor/plugins/extractors/optimus/README.md

 | `lineage.downstreams[0].service` | `bigquery` |
 | `properties.attributes` | `{}` |

+### MaxCompute Support

+The Optimus extractor supports MaxCompute as a dependency source.
+When a job references MaxCompute resources (with the `maxcompute://` prefix), the extractor will:

+- Parse MaxCompute fully-qualified names in the format `maxcompute://project.schema.table`
+- Generate URNs using `maxcompute://{project}.{schema}.{table}`
+- Include MaxCompute resources as upstream or downstream lineage entries with service `maxcompute`

+You can also specify a `project_id` in the extractor config to scope lineage extraction to a specific project.

 ## Contributing

 Refer to the [contribution guidelines](../../../docs/docs/contribute/guide.md#adding-a-new-extractor) for information on contributing to this module.